HealthIntersections/fhirserver/README.md

 It shows how to implement a generic FHIR server against an SQL database.
 The server is specifically written as an reference server - it implements all parts of the specification as defined, and is co-developed with the specification.
-It is not optimised for hosting/supporting very large repositories efficiently.
+It is not well optimised for hosting/supporting very large repositories efficiently.

 Compiling
 ---------